Sunbittern: Behaviour and ecology

-They are cryptic birds that display their large wings, that exhibits a pattern that resemble eyes, when they feel threatened.
+They are cryptic birds that display their large wings, which exhibit a pattern that resemble eyes, when they feel threatened.

 Feeding

 The sunbittern consumes a wide range of animal prey.
 Insects form an important part of the diet, with cockroaches, dragonfly larvae, flies, katydids, water beetles and moths being taken.
 Other invertebrate prey includes crabs, spiders, shrimps and earthworms.
 They will also take vertebrate prey including fish, tadpoles, toads and frogs, eels and lizards.

 Sunbitterns are one of 12 species of birds in five families that have been described as fishing using baits or lures to attract prey to within striking distance.
 This type of behaviour falls within the common definition of tool use.
 In sunbitterns this behaviour has only been observed in captive birds so far.

 Breeding

 Sunbitterns start nesting in the early wet season and before it starts they make flight displays 10-15 m high in the forest canopy.
 They build open nests in trees, and lay two eggs with blotched markings.
 The young are precocial, but remain in the nest for several weeks after hatching.